idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 where :file:`.../ext` is derived from possible directories called :file:`.../lib` in :envvar:`IDIOLIB`.

-It then looks for :file:`.../ext/libc/src/libc-api.c` and compiles it into :file:`.../ext/libc/src/libc-api.o` using the local :file:`Makefile`.
+It then looks for :file:`.../ext/libc/api/libc-api.c` and compiles it into :file:`.../ext/libc/api/libc-api.o` using the local :file:`Makefile`.

 It then runs :program:`objdump` on that :file:`.o` file and starts generating output in :file:`.../ext/libc/gen`:

-* :file:`libc-api.c` (unfortunate name clash with the original source file)
+* :file:`gen/libc-api.c` (unfortunate name clash with the original source file)

   This :lname:`C` source file contains: